24 Evidence-Based Strategies to Lose Weight Without Strict Dieting

 6. Use Visual Cues for Motivation

-7. Make Small Swaps at Breakfast and Lunch
+7. Make Small Swaps at Meals

 8. Lighten Up Your Pizza